 Insurance businesses can either pick ready-made CRM or go for tailor-made solutions designed for specific lines of insurance business.
 However, they must consider the capabilities of the CRM while evaluating various systems.
-Understanding the core insurance CRM features will enable insurers to understand why this software plays a pivotal role.
+Understanding the core insurance CRM features enables insurers to understand why this software plays a pivotal role.

 1. Consolidated Database

-CRM for insurance companies consolidates the databases and centralizes all information related to contacts, orders, transactions, previous interactions, policy details, claims requests, etc. This simplifies data management and helps eliminate data silos.
-The consolidation of diverse databases also helps insurers gain a 360-degree view of their customers, which enables them to predict customer needs and preferences, allowing for more personalized interactions.
+CRM for insurance companies consolidates the databases and centralizes all information related to contacts, orders, transactions, previous interactions, policy details, claims requests, etc. This simplifies data management and eliminates data silos.
+Consolidating diverse databases also helps insurers gain a 360-degree view of their customers, enabling them to predict customer needs and preferences, allowing for more personalized interactions.

 2. Automated Reports Generation

-A good insurance CRM system can prepare custom reports on a regular basis, with minimal human participation and fewer chances of errors.
+A good insurance CRM system prepares custom reports on a regular basis, with minimal human participation and fewer chances of errors.
+These reports offer deep insights into policy sales, customer engagement, claims processing efficiency, and agent performance.
+Automated data visualization tools further enhance report readability, making complex insights easier to understand.
 This enables faster, strategic decision-making and helps in bridging the gap between cause and effect.

 3. Email Marketing Automation